 Now you have our list of London’s greatest little places, go forth and use it.
 And don’t worry, we won’t be offended if you claim this knowledge as your own.
 We get it.
 Enjoy.

 Ducksoup is the poster child for GLPs.
 Genuinely tiny?
 Check.
 So charming and intimate that you completely forget that you’re in the belly of one of the busiest places on the planet?
 Check.
 Enough lovely, natural wine to sedate even your largest uncle?
 Absolutely.
 This place is usually pretty busy, but it’s worth squeezing a group of four onto a table designed for two for their eclectic menu of dishes like charred celeriac with salted ricotta, braised beef shin, and fried pork belly with pickled kumquat.

 Really, it makes sense that a restaurant named after a tiny, shiny fish would make it onto this list.
 Minnow is a laid back neighbourhood spot overlooking Clapham Common that serves everything from eggs royale for breakfast to a ricotta and pumpkin seed gnocchi in the evening.
 Upstairs at Minnow is all about baby blue walls, fresh flowers, wicker seating, and a small outdoor patio, but downstairs is a little more brooding with dark alcoves to sit in and red walls.
 Honestly though, either space is pretty perfect for an intimate date night or a cute catch up situation.

 If you’re not entirely charmed by this neighbourhood spot in Herne Hill, then, honestly, we don’t know if we can be friends anymore.
 Llewelyn’s is right on the square by Herne Hill station, and everything from the fairy lights in the tree outside, to the florist next door, to their reliably tasty seasonal dishes, make you feel like you’re living in the epilogue of Sense and Sensibility.
-Or at the very least, a grown-up member of the Famous Five.
+Or, at the very least, that you’re a grown-up member of the Famous Five.
 Whether you come here for an anniversary dinner, a sophisticated catch up, or to enjoy some solo al fresco dining on a sunny day, don’t miss their desserts.